How QTrobot can positively impact the learning opportunity of children with autism spectrum disorder

 The interviews lasted somewhere around 1.5 to 4.3 minutes.

-Evaluating the impact of the robot enhanced intervention for children with autism
+In a research project of the University of Luxembourg, the impact of a robot enhanced intervention for children with autism was evaluated.

 The videos of the interviews of children were evaluated by two independent observers, assessing: